Nature-Based Mental Health Treatment: Horticultural Therapy for Anxiety & Depression

 Therapeutic Gardens in Clinical Settings

 Studies show that access to green spaces supports brain development in children and adolescents.¹⁰ For this reason, some treatment centers integrate professionally designed therapeutic gardens into their mental health programs.
-These spaces often feature sensory paths, medicinal herb beds, shaded seating, and structured zones for quiet reflection or guided interaction.
-Activities are led by trained horticultural therapists and intentionally woven into treatment plans targeting depression, trauma, or anxiety.
+Some of the main elements typically included are sensory paths and medicinal herb beds, as these provide both physical and mental health benefits.
+Meandering paths and water features can also give a sense of slowness and mindfulness, which can support mental health.

 Outdoor Therapy Sessions